DealerDotCom/thrift/contrib/thrift-maven-plugin/README.md

 Getting Started
 ---------------

+First up, install the latest thrift compiler (currently 0.9.3).
+The version definitely matters.
+On OSX this is:

+        brew update
+        brew install thrift

-First up, configure your plugin like so:
+Then configure your plugin like so:

             <plugin>